-The Facility is funding the accounts receivable of the Supplier, allowing it to be paid earlier than it would otherwise be paid under the payment terms with the Company.
-The Supplier is an international company and its materials are shipped through multiple modes of transportation to the Company's domestic and international distribution centers.
+The Facility is funding the accounts receivable of the Supplier, allowing the Supplier to be paid earlier than it would otherwise be paid under the payment terms with the Company.
+The Supplier is a foreign company and its inventory is shipped through multiple modes of transportation to the Company's domestic and international distribution centers.
 The Purchaser SPV has entered into a Receivable Purchase Agreement (RPA) with the Supplier prior to any invoice purchase occurring within the Facility.
-The Purchaser SPV has filed a UCC financing statement on the purchased accounts receivable ("Portfolio") it acquired from the Supplier as part of the supply chain financing transaction.
+The Purchaser SPV has filed UCC liens on the purchased accounts receivable ("Portfolio") it acquired from the Supplier as part of the supply chain financing transaction.